Arid BioCredit Pilot

 3.2 PROJECT BACKGROUND

-ORKCA (Orange River Karoo Conservation Area) is an organisation that describes themselves as a land management support organization, though they are landowners themselves as well.
-Their long term vision is to bring together a large number of private farms, conservation areas and community conservancies to create a 1 million hectare or larger continuous conservation area, through which wildlife will roam freely and in which ecological process will be re-established.
-ORKCA will be the management body overseeing the entire protected area.
-ORKCA is currently based on Kum Kum farm, in Southern Namibia.
 Together, ORKCA and Natural state have recieved a grant from Rolex to lay the foundations for a rewilding credit in the region.
 ORKCA will buy a new property with some of the funds from this grant, where sheep farming will be halted, fences will be dropped and wildlife will be allowed to return.
-The predicted uplift on this piece of land will form the basis of a rewilding credit to provide long term funding for these conservation efforts through easily and robustly verifiable positive change in biodiversity in the region.
+The predicted uplift on this piece of land will form the basis of a rewilding credit to provide long-term funding for these conservation efforts through easily and robustly verifiable positive change in biodiversity in the region.
 Natural State will provide technical support on survey design, monitoring methodologies, data processing and data analysis.

 3.3 STUDY AREA

 The Orange River flows west through the region, with the high water mark on the Namibian side of the river delineating the boundary between South Africa and Namibia.
 The river provides an important water source for local communities in an otherwise arid landscape.
 Local herders bring cattle, sheep and goats to drink at the river, and the riverbed provides a route for relatively easy movement by locals from both sides of the border.
 Herders also often build huts just below the high water mark.
 Smuggling of abalone, drugs and other illegal products is common across the river, unfortunately meaning that the river poses a security threat to properties located along its edge.
 The land on the South African side of the river is predominantly community owned and open to the river while the land on the Namibian side is predominantly privately owned, with some properties fenced off from the river due to security concerns.
-The Orange River is severely infested by invasive prosopis trees, which dominant the riparian zone, though they are interspersed with some native tree species.
-The prosopis is thick and runs all the way up the Orange River to its source.
-Removing prosopis is challenging as it coppices when cut, meaning that stumps cannot be left once trees are chopped; they need to be removed entirely, or poisoned.
+The Orange River is severely infested by invasive Prosopis trees, which dominant the riparian zone, though they are interspersed with some native tree species.
+The Prosopis is thick and runs all the way up the Orange River to its source.
+Removing Prosopis is challenging as it coppices when cut, meaning that stumps cannot be left once trees are chopped; they need to be removed entirely or poisoned.

 Vegetation in the area is sparse, and strongly dependant on the underlying geology.
 Rocky hillslopes are home to quiver trees and succulents, while flatter, sandier plains provide growing conditions for more grasses and forbs.
 Large mammals in the area include Cape Mountain Zebra, Oryx, Kudu, Springbok, Leopard, Caracal, Jackal and Black-footed Cat.
-Aardvarks have historically been seen in the area but there have been no sightings mentioned since a severe 6 year drought which ended in 2018.
-Unlike in Kenya, Namibian laws allow for the private ownership of wildlife, and when a piece of land is purchased the understanding is that it comes with whatever wildlife is present at the time.
+Aardvarks have historically been seen in the area but there have been no sightings recorded since a severe 6 year drought which ended in 2018.
+Namibian laws allow for the private ownership of wildlife, and when a piece of land is purchased the understanding is that it comes with whatever wildlife is present at the time.
 Sometimes the seller will request more money based on the amount of wildlife on the land.
 Farmers are allowed to hunt wildlife for consumption on their land.
 Oryx and Kudu easily jump farm fences and pass between properties, while Zebra and Springbok do not.
 Predators threaten livestock and thus are hunted prolifically by farmers in the area.

 3.4 PROJECT TIMELINE